Out NW Inaugural Issue Now Out!

 See, it’s not that I hadn’t realized that America is a country with both a deep and abiding love affair with racism – I have a degree in history and another where history was the focus.
 I am intimately acquainted with the trials and tribulations of both US foreign and domestic policy toward those non-white and/or non-European.

 What I didn’t understand until that evening—something I could have never properly understood in the first place—was the true depth of the concept that racism in America was “institutionalized.”
-That it was systemic or baked into the system—and with both malice and forethought in mind—was new to me and it shocked and horrified me.
+That it was systemic or baked into the system—and with both malice and forethought in mind—was new to me, and it shocked and horrified me.

 Yes, of course, I know that there have always been bad actors and misguided belief systems, but the idea that my country, my leaders had actively conspired over centuries to institutionalize racism and seek both the demise and oppression of people of color was a lot to take in.
 And it made me feel helpless to do anything about it.